WouterJD/FortiusANT/README.txt

 USER INTERFACE
-After starting FortiusANT, you will see a userinterface with three buttons:
+After starting FortiusANT, you will see a user-interface with three buttons:
 - Locate HW
 - Runoff
 - Start